Cooperative movement in India: Southern Green Farming And Marketing Multi State Cooperative Society Limited (Farmfed)

 It is an Agriculture society founded in 2008.
 Operational area of these society is Kerala and Tamil Nadu.
 Society's mission is socially, economically, and ecologically sustainable community development.
 Society help the farmers to get a reasonable return for their efforts in the soil by making them aware of various advanced techniques and methods of cultivation without harming the fundamental being of nature.

 Indian Farmers Fertiliser Cooperative (IFFCO)

 Indian Farmers Fertiliser Cooperative Limited (IFFCO) was registered on November 3, 1967, as a Multi-Unit Co-operative Society.
 On the enactment of the Multistate Co-operative Societies Act 2002, the Society is deemed to be registered as a Multistate Co-operative Society.
 The Society is primarily engaged in production and distribution of fertilisers.
 The byelaws of the Society provide a board frame work for the activities of IFFCO as a Co-operative Society.
-At IFFCO, the thirst for ever improving the services to farmers and member co-operatives is insatiable, commitment to quality is isurmountable and harnessing of mother earths' bounty to drive hunger away from India in an ecologically sustainable manner is the prime mission.
-All that IFFCO cherishes in exchange is an everlasting smile on the face of Indian Farmer who form the moving spirit behind this mission.
-IFFCO, today, is a leading player in India's fertiliser industry and is making substantial contribution to the efforts of Indian Government to increase foodgrain production in the country.
+At IFFCO, the thirst for ever improving the services to farmers and member cooperatives is insatiable, commitment to quality is isurmountable and harnessing of mother earths' bounty to drive hunger away from India in an ecologically sustainable manner is the prime mission.
+See also: